VCityTeam/UD-Demo-Workspace-GratteCiel/workspace_user_guide.md

 ![image](https://user-images.githubusercontent.com/23373264/221206638-b2d477d9-650d-47c4-be64-eb809f9538a5.png)

-Not every query provides enough data to the Workspace or Graph visualizations, and thus some only serve as a visual representation of the data.
+Not every query provides enough data to the Workspace or Graph visualizations, for these functionalities to work.
+Thus some queries only serve as a visual representation of the data.
 Here is a list of which queries support the funcionalities described above :

 | Query                                | Workspace Support (display corresponding Version or Transition) | Graph Support (zoom on building) |
 | ------------------------------------ | --------------------------------------------------------------- | -------------------------------- |